Configure Alloy Self-Service Assistant bot

 Here are the steps you should take to configure the bot, first in Alloy Navigator Express and then in Microsoft Teams:

-In Alloy Navigator Express Settings: Customize the bot configuration in Alloy Navigator Express.
+In Alloy Navigator Express Settings: Configure the Alloy Self-Service Assistant bot in Alloy Navigator Express.

 In Alloy Navigator Express Settings: Obtain credentials from Alloy Navigator Express.

-In Microsoft Teams: Configure Alloy Self-Service Assistant bot in Teams.
+In Microsoft Teams: Configure the Alloy Self-Service Assistant bot in Teams.